-All diagnosed concussions will use the guidelines established in the 6Summary and Agreement Statement of the 3rd International Conference on Concussion in Sport, Zurich, 2008Patricios23 for treatment and management. .To remain consistent with the Zurich Statement, the terms concussion and Mild Traumatic Brain Injury will not be utilized interchangeably.
-A concussion will be defined as the followingcaused by a direct blow to the head, neck or body resulting in an impulsive force being transmitted to the brain that occurs in sports and exercise-related activities. initiates a neurotransmitter and metabolic cascade, with possible axonal injury, blood flow change and inflammation affecting the brain,
+All diagnosed concussions will use the guidelines established in the 6th Consensus Statement on Concussion in Sport (Patricios et al. 2023) for treatment and management.
+A concussion will be defined as the following:

+“Sport related concussion (SRC) is a traumatic brain injury caused by a direct blow to the head, neck or body resulting in an impulsive force being transmitted to the brain that occurs in sports and exercise-related activities.

+SRC initiates a neurotransmitter and metabolic cascade, with possible axonal injury, blood flow change and inflammation affecting the brain,

-Symptoms and signs may present immediately, or evolve over minutes or hours, and commonly resolve within days, but may be prolonged. or may not involve loss of consciousness. ymptomsignssoley by (but may occur concomitantly with) Patricios23, which is an abbreviated version of the definition contained in the Zurich statement.
+Symptoms and signs may present immediately, or evolve over minutes or hours, and commonly resolve within days, but may be prolonged.

+SRC may or may not involve loss of consciousness.

+SRC clinical symptoms and signs cannot be explained soley by (but may occur concomitantly with) drug, alcohol, or medication use, other injuries (such as cervical injuries, peripheral vestibular dysfunction, etc) or other comorbidities (eg, psychological factors or coexisting medical conditions).”
+(Patricios et al. 2023)

 All athletic trainers should familiarize themselves with diagnostic criteria developed by the Mild Traumatic Brain Injury Task Force of the American Congress of Rehabilitation Medicine (ACRM).
-However, for all instances, the following definition will make it easier to understand and communicate:

-“An injury affecting brain function caused by external forces” (Zurich, 2008).

-In all cases that involve the clinical diagnosis/assessment of a concussion by a certified athletic trainer or a physician, the following classification system shall be utilized.

-The old grading systems of simple and complex, utilized in the Prague statement and previous OPS Guidelines, are no longer utilized to grade a concussion.

-The new consensus statement indicates that each concussion and the subsequent return to play process following the event should be dealt with on an individual basis, allowing for a full resolution of symptoms followed by the stepwise return to play progression that is currently used in the OPS guidelines.

-Concussion Management and Return to Play Criteria
+Concussion Management and Return to Sport Criteria

-In accordance with Nebraska State Law (LB 260) and recommendations established in AmsterdamZurich in 202208, the following management strategies shall be utilized in all instances in which a concussion is reasonably suspected.
+In accordance with Nebraska Concussion Awareness Act (2012) and recommendations established in Amsterdam in 2022, the following management strategies shall be utilized in all instances in which a concussion is reasonably suspected.
 These strategies are:

-A student participating on a school athletic team shall be removed from a practice or game when he or she is reasonably suspected of having sustained sport related concussion after observation by a coach or a licensed health care professional who is professionally affiliated with or contracted by the school.
+A student participating on a school athletic team shall be removed from a practice or game when he or she is reasonably suspected of having sustained sport related concussion after observation by a coach or a licensed health care professional who is affiliated with or contracted by the school.
 The student will not be permitted to participate in any school supervised team athletic activities involving physical exertion, including, but not limited to, practices or games, until the student (i) has been evaluated by a licensed health care professional, (ii) has received written and signed clearance to resume participation in athletic activities from the licensed health care professional, and (iii) has submitted the written and signed clearance to resume participation in athletic activities to the school accompanied by written permission to resume participation from the student’s parent or guardian.

-The school shall notify the parent of the date and approximate time of the injury suffered by the student, the signs and symptoms of a concussion or brain injury that were observed, and any actions taken to treat the student.
+2.The school shall notify the parent of the date and approximate time of the injury suffered by the student, the signs and symptoms of a concussion or brain injury that were observed, and any actions taken to treat the student.

-If an OPS Athletic Trainer is not present, all reasonably suspected head injuries must be reported to the OPS Athletic Trainer within 12 hours of the
+If an OPS Athletic Trainer is not present, all reasonably suspected head injuries must be reported to the OPS Athletic Trainer as soon as possible.

-incident.

-The student-athlete should not be left alone and regular monitoring for
+The student-athlete should continue to be monitored for any changes in physical or mental status.

-deterioration is essential over the initial few hours after injury.